The Grand Teton's Approach

 Alternative Route to reach the BWG trail

-You can park at the Teton Glacier Turnout or drive north past the turnout to a small dirt parking area that's next to the pathway and a dirt trial which leads to the Lucas Homestead.
-You'll cross a footbridge over Cottonwood Creek and see the Lucas Homestead.
-We don't recommend this route but it is an option if you want to explore the Lucas Homestead.
-There is no marked hiker's trail from the homestead to the gulch.
-The trail is south of the homestead and runs to the southwest into the gulch.
+You can park at the Teton Glacier Pullout along the Teton Park Road or drive north past the turnout to a small dirt parking area on the west side of the road.
+It's next to the bike pathway.
+From there, a dirt trial leads to the Lucas Homestead.
+You'll cross a footbridge over Cottonwood Creek and soon see the Lucas Homestead.
+We don't recommend this route.
+It's an option if you want to explore the Lucas Homestead.
+There is no marked hiker's trail from the homestead to the gulch but you can start hiking toward the gulch and gain the trail.

 Bridge over Cottonwood Creek